-- The UK actuarial profession's Continuous Mortality Investigation (CMI) research organization uses a similar approach to establish mortality improvement assumptions for UK actuarial work. - Research committees for both the SOA and the CIA used a similar approach for the purpose of publishing mortality assumptions for pension plan valuation in the U.S. and Canada, respectively. - The Office of the Chief Actuary uses a similar approach to project the mortality component of the population projections which are in turn used to project the long-term financial status of Canada's OAS Program and the CPP.
+- The UK actuarial profession's Continuous Mortality Investigation (CMI) research organization uses a similar approach to establish mortality improvement assumptions for UK actuarial work. - Research committees for both the SOA and the CIA used a similar approach for the purpose of publishing mortality assumptions for pension plan valuation in the U.S. and Canada, respectively3. - The Office of the Chief Actuary uses a similar approach to project the mortality component of the population projections which are in turn used to project the long-term financial status of Canada's OAS Program and the CPP.

-As described above, the task force's mandate is to develop in ormatio that is relevant to all Canadian actuaries.
-Different areas of practice in th lian a tuarial profession Can have different requirements with respect to the inclus n of narg for adverse deviations in actuarial assumptions.
-Accordingly, them lity in provement rates determined in this report are intended to represent a mate assumption. best Individual actuaries using this information in the ation of actuarial work are repa responsible for establishing appropriate m
+As described above, the task force's mandate is to develop information that is relevant to all Canadian actuaries.
+Different areas of practice in the Canadian actuarial profession have different requirements with respect to the inclusion of margins for adverse deviations in actuarial assumptions.
+Accordingly, the mortality improvement rates determined in this report are intended to represent a best estimate assumption.
+Individual actuaries using this information in the preparation of actuarial work are responsible for establishing appropriate margins.